oobabooga/text-generation-webui/README.md

 These issues are known:

 * 8-bit doesn't work properly on Windows or older GPUs.
-* Deepspeed doesn't work properly on Windows.
+* DeepSpeed doesn't work properly on Windows.

 For these two, please try commenting on an existing issue instead of creating a new one.